Looking at the Big Picture

 In the last issue I talked with our special interest travel editor, Ann Waigand, about the pros and cons of group travel.
 This time I spoke about the effects of travel on the natural and cultural environment with two of our ecotravel editors.
 Ron

-Mader is an author and “information catalyst” whose award-winning Planeta.com web site is a focus for what Conservation International—in awarding Ron the 2000 Ecotourism Excellence Award—calls the “ecotourism revolution” in Latin America.
-Deborah McLaren is the founder of the Rethinking Tourism Project, a consultant on community-based tourism around the world, and the author of Rethinking Tourism and Ecotravel: The Paving of Paradise and How You Can Stop It.
-Next time I’ll talk with our first responsible travel editor, Dianne Brause, who presently is leading a program in India.
+Mader is an author and “information catalyst” whose award-winning Planeta.com website.
+Deborah McLaren is the author of Rethinking Tourism and Ecotravel: The Paving of Paradise and How You Can Stop It.

 Transitions Abroad: Picking up from my interview with Ann Waigand in the last issue, my first question is what’s the best way to travel—on your own or with a group?